alibahadircoskun/multi-area-ospf-lab/docs/troubleshooting.md

 ### Diagnosis

-- Verified neighbor adjacency using `show ip ospf neighbor` — all neighbors were up.
+- Verified neighbor adjacency using `show ip ospf neighbor`.
+All neighbors were up.
-- Checked interface IPs and connectivity — no issues.
+- Checked interface IPs and connectivity.
+No issues.
-- Reviewed OSPF area assignments on interfaces — discovered that on some routers, interfaces connecting to Area 2 were mistakenly configured in Area 0.
+- Reviewed OSPF area assignments on interfaces.
+Discovered that on some routers, interfaces connecting to Area 2 were mistakenly configured in Area 0.
 - This caused OSPF to establish neighbor adjacencies but routing information was not correctly shared between areas.

 ### Resolution